Landau theory for finite-time dynamical phase transitions: Introduction

-Unsurprisingly, the specifics of finite-time transitions require again distinct methods that give access to the time-dependent statistics of observables in the thermodynamic limit.
-Existing non-equilibrium tools~\cite{Bae15,Che15b,Aro20,Jac20,Whi20,Ros21,Yan22} are typically tailored for steady states, while the finite-time approach in Ref.~\cite{Mei22a} is limited to phase transitions associated with the state of the system.
-In an effort to bridge this gap, we combine in this paper methods from stochastic thermodynamics~\cite{Sei12,Bro15,Pel21} and large-deviation theory~\cite{Ell07,Hol08,Tou09} to develop a new and effective approach for analysing the finite-time statistics of thermodynamic observables~\cite{Cor13,Cri17} after a temperature quench.
-In particular, we show that such observables naturally lend themselves to a description in terms of a dynamical Landau theory.
-The corresponding Landau potential is most useful in the presence of a dynamical phase transition because its topology unambiguously identifies the dynamical phase diagram, and its minima determine the dynamical order parameter.
+The analysis of finite-time transitions of thermodynamic observables requires a method that gives access to the time-dependent statistics of these observables in the thermodynamic limit.
+While existing non-equilibrium tools~\cite{Bae15,Che15b,Aro20,Jac20,Whi20,Ros21,Yan22} are typically tailored for steady states, finite-time approaches such as the mentioned Hamiltonian method~\cite{Fre84,Gra84,Dyk94,Fen06} are limited to phase transitions associated with the instantaneous state of the system~\cite{Mei22a}.
+Computing the finite-time statistics of thermodynamic observables thus requires a significant extension of the Hamiltonian method.
+In the course of this work, we develop such an extension by combining methods from stochastic thermodynamics~\cite{Sei12,Bro15,Pel21} and large-deviation theory~\cite{Fre84,Ell07,Hol08,Tou09}.
+In particular, we show that the finite-time statistics of thermodynamic observables naturally lend themselves to a description in terms of a dynamical Landau theory.
+The corresponding Landau potential is most useful in the presence of a dynamical phase transition, because its topology unambiguously identifies the dynamical phase diagram and its minima determine the dynamical order parameter.

-As an immediate application of our theory, we show that the heat exchanged between a mean-field magnet and the bath exhibits a finite-time dynamical phase transition after an instantaneous temperature quench.
-Although the setup and the manifestation of this new transition are somewhat similar to those in Ref.~\cite{Mei22a}, its properties and the mechanism that drives it are very different.
-In a regard we shall describe in more detail, the two transitions are complementary: the absence of one enables the presence of the other.
-By means of our Landau theory, we conduct a detailed study of the transition, determine its phase diagram and classify the transition as continuous with mean-field critical exponents.
-At the trajectory level, we show that the transition is caused by a sudden switch of an optimal fluctuation with constrained initial and final points.

-More generally, our analysis reveals that finite-time dynamical phase transitions may be generated in a variety of ways, hinting towards their existence in a much wider range of systems and observables than previously thought.
-Our dynamical Landau theory provides an effective and versatile tool for their study, that is applicable to systems whose dynamics admit well-defined thermodynamic or weak-noise limits.
+More generally, our analysis reveals that finite-time dynamical phase transitions occur in a variety of ways for different observables within the same system.
+This hints towards the existence of such transitions in a much wider range of setups and it indicates that finite-time dynamical phase transitions of different nature are an integral part of the non-equilibrium statistical mechanics of relaxation.
+The extended Hamiltonian method including the dynamical Landau theory we develop here is a powerful tool for the identification and classification of finite-time dynamical phase transitions of systems in the thermodynamic or weak-noise limit.